ppy/osu-wiki/news/2019-07-07-beatmap-spotlights-spring-2019.md

 [![](/wiki/shared/news/2019-07-07-beatmap-spotlights-spring-2019/osu/focus.jpg)](https://osu.ppy.sh/beatmapsets/925329)

 Capturing the essence of a song can be considered a herculean feat for a mapper.
 This map gets the job done.
-[Vell](https://osu.ppy.sh/users/3414541) once again takes off the breaks and delivers another masterpiece of contemporary mapping with sukekiyo's song "focus".
-In tune with the music along [Darky1](https://osu.ppy.sh/users/3372928)'s storyboard the map follows the baroque-an motif of vanitas through which it blooms into a thundering roar of raw emotion to then just as quickly fade away into nothingness.
-All the while showcasing pristine mapping along with the natural melodic texture
+[Vell](https://osu.ppy.sh/users/3414541) once again takes off the brakes and delivers another masterpiece of contemporary mapping with sukekiyo's song "focus".
+In tune with the music along [Darky1](https://osu.ppy.sh/users/3372928)'s storyboard, the map follows the baroquian motif of vanitas through which it blooms into a thundering roar of raw emotion to then just as quickly fades away into nothingness.
+All the while, it showcases pristine mapping along with the natural melodic texture.

 Do not deprive yourself of such an experience.